Z Logo

 Canal Z Logo 2000

 The debut Z logo was circular.
-The central part was painted blue with a gradient and served as a background for two curved elements that resembled waves.
+The central part was painted blue with a gradient and served as the background for two curved elements resembling waves.
 It was the encrypted name of the television channel.
-It was taken outside in an unclosed ring, tapering toward the end.
+It was taken outside in an open ring that tapered toward the end.

 2005 – 2014